MAY 16 (FRI)

 PRESENTERS

-CHAE Min Permanent Activist, Jeonbuk Solidarity for Peace & Human Rights
+CHAE Min Standing Activist, Jeonbuk Solidarity for Peace & Human Rights

 LEE Haengchan Chairperson of the Steering Committee, Chungnam Human Rights Education Activity Group Bu-ttel